postsharp/Metalama.Documentation/conceptual/deployment/dotnet-tool.md

 In order to install Metalama Command Line Tools, execute this at the command prompt:

 ```
-dotnet tool install -g metalama-config --prerelease
+dotnet tool install -g Metalama.Tool --prerelease
 ```

-Once the tool is installed, you can access it from the command line using the `metalama-config` command.
+Once the tool is installed, you can access it from the command line using the `metalama` command.